resonatingloop/geomatria/atlas/README.md

 locus because different base coordinates can snap to the same gazetteer town.

 The atlas does not merge collided cliques.
-It does not implement visual map clustering, backend requests, live glossololary access, globe rendering, manual placement, or live land/place lookup.
+It does not implement visual map clustering, globe rendering, manual placement, public upload, guest lexicon generation, or live land/place lookup.

 The UI has two static dataset modes: